subashiT/React-s3-https-custom-domain/README.md

-# Task 1 – Host a React Application on Amazon S3 with HTTPS and Custom Domain
+# Host a React Application on Amazon S3 with HTTPS and Custom Domain

 ### Objective
 Host a simple React web application using **Amazon S3** static-website hosting, attach a **custom domain**, and enable **HTTPS** access.